7 Types Of Marketing Games (with great playable examples)11 min read

 What are Marketing Games?

-In other words, the idea behind online Marketing Games is to delight potential and current customers while they are interacting with your brand.
+In other words, the idea behind Marketing Games is to delight potential and current customers while they are interacting with your brand.
 By delighting and engaging them with gamified experiences, you increase the chance to convert web browsers into engaged visitors, engaged visitors into customers, customers into loyal buyers, and loyal buyers into advocates.

 Gamification Interactive Guide - Banner - Dot.vu

-7 Types of Marketing Games to engage your customers
+14 Types of Marketing Games to engage your customers

 1. Games of chance